emileber/axios-middleware/docs/api/Service.md

 Adds a middleware instance or an array of middlewares to the stack.

-You can pass an `HttpMiddleware` instance or a simple object implementing only the functions you need (see the [simplified syntax](simplified-syntax.md)).
+You can pass a class instance or a simple object implementing only the functions you need (see the [simplified syntax](simplified-syntax.md)).

 !> Throws an error if a middleware instance is already within the stack.